"Woman, child, man and wife, the best love to have is the love of life"

 It was surprising that Douglas tripped up hear after such a good run since "Nine To The Universe".

-* Douglas summoned Mitch to re-record drum parts for this collection but unfortunatly he didn't feel up to it.
+* Douglas summoned Mitch to re-record drum parts for Stepping Stone and Room Full Of Mirrore but unfortunatly he didn't feel up to it.
 This is why Bruce Gary added his drums.

-Belly Button Window, Freedom, Angel, Night Bird Flying, Drifting, Ezy Ryder, In From The Storm " - First Rays Of The New Rising Sun and Cry Of Love
+Belly Button Window, Freedom, Angel, Night Bird Flying, Drifting, Ezy Ryder, In From The Storm " - First Rays Of The New Rising Sun (poorly remastered again) and Cry Of Love (faithful remaster)

 Stepping Stone - First Rays Of The New Rising Sun